DavidTovmasyan/mr_Eider/README.md

 ```
 mr_Eider/
  ├── dataset/
- │   └── docred/
+ │   ├── docred/
- │       ├── train_annotated.json
+ │   │   ├── train_annotated.json
- │       ├── train_distant.json
+ │   │   ├── train_distant.json
- │       ├── dev.json
+ │   │   ├── dev.json
- │       ├── test.json
+ │   │   ├── test.json
- │       └── (Other base and incremental datasets created from docred)
+ │   │   └── (Other base and incremental datasets created from docred)
- │
+ │   │
- ├── redfm/
+ │   ├── redfm/
- │   ├── redfm.json
+ │   │   ├── redfm.json
- │   └── (Other base and incremental datasets created from redfm)
+ │   │   └── (Other base and incremental datasets created from redfm)
- │
+ │   │
- ├── meta/
+ │   ├── meta/
- │   ├── rel2id.json
+ │   │   ├── rel2id.json
- │   └── (Other metadata)
+ │   │   └── (Other metadata)

 ```

-We use the **original `dev.json` (1000 documents)** as our validation set (there are two versions in DocRED- 998 and 1000 docs).
+We use the **`dev.json` with 998 documents** as our validation set (there are two versions in DocRED- 998 and 1000 docs).

 You can find datasets and all the required metadata **[here](https://zenodo.org/records/15861910?token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6ImE0NjJlODU4LTllY2UtNGYwZi05YzFmLTk5NGFjNzY2YTZmOCIsImRhdGEiOnt9LCJyYW5kb20iOiIwMjY3YTZhMWVmNDJkOTdmOWQ3MjEwY2RmZDdkNWUwNiJ9.V32Q5kbj7lKof4x4nzP6vjtjdvAOO1ib11xM7xSP8sgubXzdMbFTm6CtXqvy31Phs4B9rRLtCrJdWDaLYyZ4Ew)**.